fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 npm install --save-dev ts-node-dev
 ```

-And we are ready to start writing some code after defining still a coupe of more npm scripts:
+And we are ready to start writing some code after defining still a couple of more npm scripts:

 ```json
 {